yugabyte/yugabyte-db/docs/content/preview/faq/yugabyte-platform.md

 1. Runs the [preflight_check](https://github.com/yugabyte/yugabyte-db/blob/master/managed/node-agent/resources/preflight_check.sh) script.
 1. Collects the output and converts it to a well-formatted JSON payload.
 1. Sends the payload to YBA for validation.
 YBA has preflight check threshold values defined in the [runtime configuration](../../yugabyte-platform/administer-yugabyte-platform/manage-runtime-config/) of the provider.
-The prefix path for the config key name is `yb.node_agent.preflight_checks`.
+The prefix path for the configuration key name is `yb.node_agent.preflight_checks`.
 The values can be changed if needed.

 ### How do I disable a node agent?

 You can disable node agents of a provider any time by setting the `yb.node_agent.client.enabled` [Provider Configuration](../../yugabyte-platform/administer-yugabyte-platform/manage-runtime-config/) for the provider to false.

-This disables all node agents for the provider, which falls back to SSH using credentials provided during provider creation.
+This disables all node agents for the provider, which falls back to SSH, using credentials provided during provider creation.

-### How to change the node agent default port of 9070?
+### How do I change the node agent default port of 9070?

 Use the `yb.node_agent.server.port` [Provider Configuration](../../yugabyte-platform/administer-yugabyte-platform/manage-runtime-config/).